Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 The School Sports Premium money has been used in conjunction with the Local School Partnership to provide 1.5 days of specialist sports coaching.
 This covers the majority of the funding.

 This is to deliver a PE and School Sport programme in school which will include both curriculum provision (with an opportunity for staff training) and lunchtime and after school provision.
 Coaches began to deliver 'Change for Life' activity sessions in 2016.
 These activities aim to engage a small group of children who are less active within our school setting.
 They include a variety of fun,active challenges.

 This is provided by specialist coaches appointed by the Sports Partnership.

 We have purchased two i-pads to support the development of assessment throughout the school and enable children to develop a greater understanding of assessing progress across school.

 One of the features of our school is a swimming pool.
-Sports premium money enables us to employ a swimming coach to allow pupils in Years 1 – 5 to swim weekly.
+Sports premium money enables us to employ a swimming coach to allow pupils from Nursery to Year 5 to swim weekly.
 (Most schools can only offer swimming to one year group).

 We have access to the West Lancashire School Sports Partnership and its website.
 This, and use of Lancashire PE planning, enables us to:

 Compete at level 1 (Intra School) School Sport Competitions delivered by school sport specialists as part of their curriculum delivery (once the new Lancashire SOW is implemented in your school).